ASPIRA City College

 ASPIRA City College, formerly WFI City College, is a nonprofit career college in Philadelphia, Pennsylvania.
-The college is owned by the Public Health Management Corporation (PHMC) and is incorporated in the Commonwealth of Pennsylvania.
+The college is owned by the Public Health Management Corporation (PHMC) and is incorporated in Pennsylvania.

 Academics

 ASPIRA City College teaches occupation-specific skills in addition to the applied general education for the workplace.
 The curriculum integrates instruction with hands-on skill development and practical experience gained through career-specific supervised externships.
 It educates the students for High-Priority Occupations.